BDAII/PMTL/README.md

 ### Part II: Development of PMTL
 1. Comparing different approaches for personalized modeling
-- **Aim**: Find out suitable methods for personalized modeling by comparing different approach for similar sample matching, similarity measure optimization and addressing diminishing sample size in validation set.
+- **Aim**: Identify suitable methods for personalized modeling by comparing different approach for similar sample matching, similarity measure optimization and addressing diminishing sample size in validation set.
--  **Code**: most of the codes use for these experiments are saved in folder "[Model_development]".
+-  **Code**: Main codes used for these experiments are saved in folder "[Model_development]".
 For example, "PM-KNN_PCA.py" means similar sample matching are based on "k-nearest neighbor" algorithm, PCA is use for feature selection, similarity measure optimization is not performed.
 All the codes can output prediction of models with and without transfer learning.
 2. Developing PMTL
  -  **Code**: The final code used for PMTL training is "PMTL_training.py".
-It output the optimized similarity measure for  similar sample matching.
+It outputs the optimized similarity measure for  similar sample matching.

 [Model_development]: https://github.com/BDAII/PMTL/tree/main/Model_development

 ### Part III: Validation of PMTL
 1. Validation in general patients
 - **Save**  the similarity measure learned by  "PMTL_training.py" from training data.
-- **Edit** "PMTL_testing.py"  in folder "[Model_validation]" by specifying the file path you save the similarity measure as well as path of training set and test set.
+- **Edit** "PMTL_testing.py"  in folder "[Model_validation]" by specifying the file path where you saved the similarity measure as well as path of training set and test set.
 - **Run** "PMTL_testing.py" , and it will output prediction of PMTL (with specific number of similar sample) and global model (built with 100% sample) for each patients as well as logistic regression coefficients of predictors for each patients in PMTL.
 - **Run** "Model_comparison.py" (in folder "[Model_validation]") to compare model discrimination between PMTL and global model, or use software like [Medcalc] (proposed for AUROC).
 - **Run** "Calibration_analysis.py" (in folder "[Model_validation]") to compare model calibration